 Noise Nuisance in the Home

-Many noise problems, such as those with neighbours, can be sorted out without involving the council.
+Many of these noise problems can be resolved out without involving the council by discussing your concerns with the person making the noise - in many cases it may simply be that they are unaware of the problem.
 If this approach does not work, then you may need to ask us for some help.

 What constitutes a noise nuisance?

-We do not consider the following noise as antisocial behaviour;
+We do not consider the following noise as a statutory nuisance:

-- General living noise - ‘general living’ includes noise such as vacuuming, walking around, doors opening/closing, general conversations etc.
+- General living noise – from activities such as vacuuming, walking around, doors opening/closing, general conversations, etc.

 - Children playing noise - play is an essential part of every child’s life, their health, wellbeing and development.
-Although some types of behaviour can be annoying, children playing in their home, the street or communal areas is not antisocial behaviour.
+Although some types of behaviour can be annoying, children playing in their home, the street or communal areas unlikely to amount to a statutory nuisance.

-- General DIY noise - such as decorating, drilling and hammering, furniture assembly.
+- General DIY noise - such as decorating, drilling and hammering, furniture assembly, etc. so long as it takes place at a reasonable time.

 Making a noise complaint